Home

 To tell the truth, it is impossible to transcribe english words using japanese letters sound-wise.
 As you see at the page of Japanese Letters(displayed on a new window), every consonant in japanese accompany with a vowel.
 Therefore the continuation of consonants or the last consonant of a word are impossible to transcript.
 However, we Japanese are doing it.
 How are we doing it?
 I will tell you here.

-I prepared a Detailed ROMA-JI table If you like the size can be doubled the size.
+I prepared a Detailed ROMA-JI table.
 Some english sounds are shown under the letter .
 The first one is the preferred option, the second one and the third shows the use in case of coupled "consonant"s and where "consonant" comes as the last letter or shows possible english spelling (a little confusing but I thought it help you somewhat).

 The first thing to do is rewriting your name sound-wise.
 English language incorporate many origins of words, so there seems to be no rule of pronouncing.
 Vowels letter "a", "e", "i", "o", "u" usually have some different sounds.
 And sometimes "y" should be considered as vowel letter.